telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-search.md

 Ideally, the server is expected to perform the filtering for the search AutoComplete box.
 Kendo UI supports both client and server-side filtering, but in a real music store, you would not want to return every album title in the store to the client.

-The example below demonstrates a quick breakdown of the code to do this.
+The following example demonstrates a quick breakdown of the code to do this.

 ###### Example